makkus/freckles_website/pages/02.blog/how-to-manage-my-dotfiles-with-freckles/item.md

 freckelize dotfiles -f gh:makkus/dotfiles-test-simple-2
 ```

-`freckelize` checks out the repository to `$HOME/freckles/dotfiles-test-simple-2`, and as this folder or any of it's sub-folders contains a `freckelize` metadata file (which is called `.freckle`) it will use the root of that local folder itself as the *freckle*.
+`freckelize` checks out the repository to `$HOME/freckles/dotfiles-test-simple-2`, and as neither this folder nor any of it's sub-folders contains a `freckelize` metadata file (which would be named `.freckle`) it will use the root of that local folder itself as the *freckle*.

 ##### Interlude 2:  one (or several) '*freckle*' folders, with metadata

 If `freckelize` finds one or several files called `.freckle` within the checked out git repository, it assumes those are the one(s) it is supposed to operate on, and it'll not use the root of the git repository except if that also contains a `.freckle` file.
-This is done so that in the majority of cases `freckelize` does the right thing by default: if no `.freckle` file exists, the user doesn't even have to be aware of an conventions.
+This is done so that in the majority of cases `freckelize` does the right thing by default: if no `.freckle` file exists, the user doesn't even have to be aware of any conventions.
 If the user wants to do something out of the ordinary, they have to learn about the more advanced features of `freckelize` anyway.

 So, if a folder contains one or more files named `.freckle`, `freckelize` will operate on all of those, using the parent folder of the `.freckle` file as the *freckle* folder.
 Those `.freckle` files can be empty, or contain additional metadata which `freckelize` will forward to the appropriate adapter.

-##### my dotfiles 'freckle' folders
+##### My dotfiles 'freckle' folders

-As I want to be able to use my dotfiles in several different scenarios, I have split up my dotfiles into 8 parts (as I've described above) by placing `.freckle` files in the roots of the 'profile' folders:
+As I want to be able to use my dotfiles in several different usage scenarios, I have split up my dotfiles into 8 parts (as I've described above) by placing `.freckle` files in the roots of the 'profile' folders:

 ```
 $ cd ~/dotfiles